wix-playground/stylable-components/_docs/modal/readme.md

 ## Style API

-Normally, the modal opens in relation to the screen and not its parent component.
-Because it breaks the flow of the entire page, it needs to be prominent on the entire view-port.
+Normally, **modal** opens in relation to the screen and not its parent component.
+It needs to be prominent on the entire view-port because it breaks the flow of the entire page.

 ### Subcomponents (pseudo-elements)